 Action # Title Description Total Funds Contributing 1 Leader in Me (LIM) & Positive Behavior Interventions and Support (PBIS) Materials We will continue to support school sites to purchase LIM and PBIS materials and supplies to promote positive school culture, particularly since school culture can be the foundation for success and academic achievement for low-income students.
-Teaching and supporting positive behaviors schoolwide can result in improved attendance rates and greater academic achievement for low-income students. \$63,017.00 Yes 2 Leader in Me is endorsed by Collaborative for Academic, Social, and Emotional Learning (CASEL) as an evidence-based social-emotional learning process.
+Teaching and supporting positive behaviors schoolwide can result in improved attendance rates and greater academic achievement for low-income students. \$63,017.00 Yes 2 Leader in Me (LIM) Licenses, Positive Behavior Interventions and Support (PBIS) & SWIS Licenses Leader in Me is endorsed by Collaborative for Academic, Social, and Emotional Learning (CASEL) as an evidence-based social-emotional learning process.
 Social-emotional learning (SEL) skills such as perseverance, self-control, and optimism are essential tools for improving low-income students' achievement.
 We will continue to enhance and expand the capacity of schools to integrate LIM into daily lessons to provide SEL and develop leadership skills.
 Ongoing professional learning and coaching will also continue.
-PBIS will also be continued to support schools to identify, plan, implement and monitor early behavioral interventions. \$101,000.00 Yes

-As schools engage in SEL behaviors, the school culture positively transforms into one that is safe, supportive, and engaging.
-3 Psychologists & Counselors We will continue to provide in-house social-emotional support and mental health services to low income students and homeless/foster youth who may not have access to these services outside of school.
+PBIS will also be continued to support schools to identify, plan, implement and monitor early behavioral interventions.
+As schools engage in SEL behaviors, the school culture positively transforms into one that is safe, supportive, and engaging. \$101,000.00 Yes 3 Psychologists & Counselors We will continue to provide in-house social-emotional support and mental health services to low income students and homeless/foster youth who may not have access to these services outside of school.
 The middle school counselor will also provide academic guidance to students whose parents may be less able to help them with academic programs. \$531,842.00 Yes 4 Social-Emotional/Mental Health Services In addition to our in district counselors and school psychologists, we will also collaborate with outside community partners to provide social-emotional/mental health services for at promise, low income, homeless and foster youth students. \$92,307.00 Yes